znarkd/Noodle/README.md

 # Noodle
 Use Noodle to construct dynamic data views of tabular data.
-It provides set-based data viewing and updates without SQL.
+It provides set-based data retrieval and updates without SQL.

 Noodle is built upon *Roots*.
 The Roots library provides a foundation for creating an efficient in-memory database.
 Its unique [list processing structures](http://armr.sourceforge.net/) simplify programming logic and allow the developer to rapidly sort, group, and select data.